andrefrco/andrefrco.dev/content/categories/observability/_index.md

 ---
 title: "Observability"
-description: "Articles on monitoring, logging, tracing, and metrics for software systems."
+description: "Articles on monitoring, logging, tracing, metrics and profiling for software systems."
 ---